mrsaraei/mrsaraei/README.md

 </div>

-<p align="justify">I'm committed to advancing my career as a <strong>Lead Biomedical Scientist</strong>.
-Currently pursuing a Ph.D. in Biomedical Engineering, I specialize in analyzing EEG and wearable data using advanced electrophysiology, signal processing, and machine learning.
-My research aims to develop automated systems for identifying biomarkers of chronic pain, focusing on the spine-brain neural axis and the neural dynamics during pre- and postoperative phases.
-Ultimately, my goal is to enhance and personalize neuromodulation therapies, such as spinal cord stimulation, for treating chronic pain in patients with neurological disorders.</p>
+<p align="justify">I'm committed to advancing my career as a Lead Biomedical Scientist.
+Currently pursuing a Ph.D. in Biomedical Engineering, I advance multimodal analysis of EEG, ECG, EMG, and wearable biosensor data (ActiGraph, fNIRS) using electrophysiology, signal processing, and machine learning to identify biomarkers of chronic pain.
+Focusing on the spine–brain neural axis, I investigate frequency dynamics, pulse patterns, electrode interactions, and neural network connectivity across pre- and post-operative phases.
+My goal is to translate these insights into personalized neuromodulation therapies, such as spinal cord stimulation, to optimize outcomes for patients with neurological disorders.</p>

 ## Education Background